Skip to main content

 Interactive Mode

-Run cirron config without options to enter interactive mode, which prompts for scope selection:
+Running cirron config with no options prompts for scope selection:

 Hardware Subcommand